yichya/luci-app-xray/README.md

 * 2021-03-20 fix: no longer claim compatibility with [OpenWrt Packages: xray-core](https://github.com/openwrt/packages/tree/master/net/xray-core) because of naming conflict of configuration file and init script.
 Again, use
 [openwrt-xray](https://github.com/yichya/openwrt-xray) instead.
 * 2021-03-21 feature: detailed fallback config for Xray HTTPS server
+* 2021-03-27 feature: check data files before using them.
+If data files don't exist, Xray will run in 'full' mode (all outgoing network traffic will be forwarded through Xray).
+Make sure you have a working server in this case or you have to disable Xray temporarily (SSH into your router and run `service xray stop`) for debugging.
+You can download data files from [Releases · XTLS/Xray-core](https://github.com/XTLS/xray-core/releases) or [Loyalsoldier/v2ray-rules-dat](https://github.com/Loyalsoldier/v2ray-rules-dat) and upload them to `/usr/share/xray` on your router, or just compile your firmware with data files included (recommended in most cases).

 ## Todo